AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE e/EMAIL b/BLOOD_TYPE d/DATE_OF_BIRTH`

 * NAME must contain at least 2 letters.
-* PHONE must contain only contain numbers, be 8 digits long and start with either 3, 6, 8 or 9.
+* PHONE must contain only numbers, be 8 digits long and start with either 3, 6, 8 or 9.
 * EMAIL must follow the format `local-part@domain`.
     * Local-part: letters, numbers, `+`, `_`, `.` or `-`; cannot start nor end with a special character.
     * Domain: labels should be separated by periods, each label must start and end with a letter or number, and may